alecdotninja/animator/README.md

 ### Reanimating

-Animable objects (`animable?` is `true`) can be restored with a call to `reanimate` on the instance or `reanimate_all` on a relation.
-The reanimation callbacks will be triggered.
-By default, Animator restores relational objects by reversing the transaction in which the object was destroyed.
+Animable objects (`animable?` is `true`) can be restored with a call to `reanimate` on the instance, `reanimate_all` on a relation, or `reanimate` and the primary key value on the class.
+The reanimation callbacks will be triggered on the instance.

+Animator restores relational objects by reversing the transaction in which the object was destroyed.
 An individual object may be reanimated by passing `transactional: false`.
-By default, Animator will reverse the entire transaction or leave the database unchanged.
+Animator will reverse the entire transaction or leave the database unchanged.
 To leave objects in a transaction that cannot be reanimated destroyed, pass `force: true`.
-By default, at the end of reanimation just before the transaction is committed, Animator will run validations on all reanimated objects.
+Animator will run validations on all reanimated objects.
 To skip validations, pass `validate: false`.

+> **Note:** Passing `dry: true` will cause the transaction to rollback regardless of success.
+This is useful for seeing if reanimation is possible.

 ### Inspecting destroyed objects